top of page

 History

-Brief History of the Kildare & District Football League 1994 - 2021
+Brief History of the Kildare & District Football League 1994 - 2023

 The early nineties witnessed a big increase in interest in Junior Soccer all over Ireland and many people in the County were of the opinion that Kildare should follow the example of Wexford, Meath and Carlow in forming their own Junior Football League.
 Heretofore Kildare based clubs were affiliated to Dublin based Leagues, mainly the Leinster Junior League (Dublin and Counties sections), The Leinster Senior League and the Amateur Football League.

-In early 1994 a group of people consisting of Michael Casey, Tony Lumsden (RIP), Regina Casey, Frank Tobin, Jack Connolly, Peter O'Neill, James Langton, Eamon Darcy and Pat Ryan all of whom who were involved in Kildare Clubs that were competing in the Leinster Junior League decided to investigate the level of interest in the project.
+In early 1994 a group of people consisting of Michael Casey, Tony Lumsden (RIP), Regina Casey, Frank Tobin, Jack Connolly, Peter O'Neill, James Langton, Eamon Darcy (RIP) and Pat Ryan all of whom who were involved in Kildare Clubs that were competing in the Leinster Junior League decided to investigate the level of interest in the project.
 Well attended meetings were held in Allenwood and Newbridge and it became apparent that there was a broad agreement that the idea should be pursued.
 Following on from those meetings a general meeting was held in Newbridge Town Football Club in March 1994 and a Committee which was charged with the task of formulating a proposal to the Leinster Football Association to formally launch the Kildare Football League, was put in place.

 Representatives of that Committee (Michael Casey, Eamon Darcy, Jack Connolly and Peter O'Neill) met with the Executive of the Leinster Football Association on the 14th of April 1994 and presented them with a detailed proposal, which included Rules, Documentation, Budgets, Sponsorship proposals, etc. There was considerable opposition from the Leagues that would lose teams to the proposed new set up, nevertheless the LFA Executive, under President Bernard O'Byrne, gave the green light to the new League.